Ylaaan/YNR/Services/NTP/NTP.md

 ## 📜Configure NTP client📜

-The configuraiton is generally situated in `/etc/ntp.conf`
+The configuration is generally situated in `/etc/ntp.conf`

 ## 🔁Restart the NTP client🔁